 It’s especially hard to diagnose in teenagers because many of the first signs of schizophrenia in young people, such as bad grades, sleeping too much, or withdrawal from friends, can at first seem like typical problems.
 But schizophrenia is much more than that.

 Is It Schizophrenia?

-If you think someone you know may have schizophrenia, reach out to your doctor or psychiatrist.
+If you think someone you know may have schizophrenia, reach out to your primary care doctor or psychiatrist.
 Tell them what you have noticed and ask them what steps you should take, especially if the person isn’t interested in getting help.

 The first thing they will want to do is a psychological evaluation and a complete medical exam.
 This will allow the doctor or specialist to track your loved one’s symptoms over about six months to rule out other possible conditions, such as bipolar disorder, and other possible causes.

-The doctor may also want to do a blood test to make sure that alcohol or drug abuse isn’t causing the symptoms.
+The doctor may also want to do a urine or blood test to make sure that alcohol or drug abuse isn’t causing the symptoms.
 And a test that scans the body and brain, such as an MRI or CT scan, might also help eliminate other problems like a brain tumor.

 Making the Diagnosis

 To get an official diagnosis of schizophrenia, your loved one has to show at least two of the following symptoms most of the time for a month, and some mental disturbance over six months:

 - Delusions (false beliefs that the person won’t give up, even when they get proof that they’re not true)